Soukous: Africa

 In Nigeria, soukous became widespread due to the transmission of Zairean music through Radio Brazzaville, where audiences were introduced to material from Zaire Vol. 6 (Soundpoint SOP 044, 1978).
-Soukous catalyzed the emergence of a distinct genre of guitar-based Igbo highlife music, exemplified by musicians like Oliver De Coque, the Oriental Brothers International, and their various imitators and followers.
+It catalyzed the emergence of a distinct genre of guitar-based Igbo highlife music, which was exemplified by musicians like Oliver De Coque, the Oriental Brothers International, and their various imitators and followers.
 The superabundance of Nigerian pressings of Zairean music featured the musicians who influenced this trend, as seen in the case of Music From Zaire Vol. 6, which showcased artists from Verckys Kiamuangana Mateta's stable like Orchestre Kiam, Orchestre Lipua-Lipua, and the cavacha rhythm.
 There was a prevalent inclination to exclude the slower "A" sides of various recordings and instead focus on the climactic sebene, the faster and more improvisational second half.
 This structural paradigm became emblematic of Igbo guitar highlife recordings epitomized by the music style of Oliver De Coque and Oriental Brothers International.
-Although often misidentified locally as Makossa, a Cameroonian genre, Congolese music was widely embraced in Nigeria.
+Although often misidentified locally as Makossa, Congolese music was widely embraced in Nigeria.
 According to Vanguard entertainment editor Amadi Ogbonna, Igbo highlife was the dominant musical form prior to the Nigerian Civil War (1967–1970).
 After the conflict, many young men, including former members of the disbanded Biafran Armed Forces, turned to music for livelihood and emotional relief.
 These musicians, initially performing under pseudonyms and adopting Congolese styles, found popularity with audiences through energetic dance routines and infectious rhythms, particularly those of TPOK Jazz.
 One notable incident involved the defection of Chief Stephen Osita Osadebe's band members while on tour in London.
 Upon returning to Nigeria, they formed the Ikenga Super Stars of Africa, pioneering a new hybrid genre known as Ikwokirikwo.
 This style blended Igbo highlife with soukous, emphasized by elaborate guitar work and rhythmic swaying movements.
 The 1970s saw the rise of additional bands, such as the Oriental Brothers International, Peacocks Guitar Band International, Prince Nico Mbarga, and Rockfill Jazz, that also popularized this fusion.
 Although many artists continued to label their music as "highlife", it bore clear influence from Congolese rhythmic and structural elements.
 By the 1990s, the popularity of soukous in Nigeria had reached unprecedented heights.
 The Mail & Guardian, in an article published on 17 October 1997, reported that "Nigerian soukous" had become a staple of the country's musical programming.
 Soukous cassette tapes were widely circulated, particularly in southwestern Nigeria, and the genre was frequently heard on street cassette players and in public entertainment venues.
 Some Nigerian youths, enamored with the style, even began singing in French despite lacking comprehension of the language.

 Soukous experienced widespread diffusion across southern Africa, where it was both adopted and adapted into various offshoots, such as Zimbabwe's immensely popular sungura genre.